SiT: Self-supervised vIsion Transformer: Introduction

-In this work, we introduce a simple framework for self-supervise learning that leverages the advantage of both contrastive learning and pre-text approaches.
-The main contributions and findings of this study are summarised as follows: \begin{itemize} \item We propose Self-supervised vision Transformer (SiT), a novel method for self-supervised learning of visual representations. \item We endow the SiT architecture with a decoder and demonstrate that it can be implemented by essentially using one linear layer, thanks to the intrinsic characteristics of the transformer.
-This transformer based autoencoder avoids the need for a whole decoder block which is typically present in CNNs based encoder-decoder architectures. \item Drawing on the natural ability of the autoencoding transformer to support multi-task learning, we develop a strong self-supervised framework which jointly optimises the reconstruction (image inpainting), rotation classification and constrastive losses. \item We demonstrate the effectiveness of the proposed framework on standard benchmarks following different evaluation protocols including linear evaluation, domain transfer, and finetuning. \item We outperform the concurrent state-of-the-art results in different datasets with a large margin reaching +13.53\% improvements. \end{itemize}
+The main contributions of this study are summarised as follows: \begin{enumerate}[leftmargin=*] \item We propose Group Masked Model Learning (GMML), a novel framework for self-supervised learning of visual representations using vision transformers.
+GMML trains DNNs and learns rich representations by recovering large amount (upto 70\%) of missing visual information by groups of masked tokens using the context present in the visible tokens. \item We endow the GMML architecture with a decoder and demonstrate that it can be implemented by essentially using a 2-layer perceptron, thanks to the intrinsic characteristics of the transformer.
+This transformer based autoencoder avoids the need for a whole decoder block which is typically present in CNNs based encoder-decoder architectures. \item Drawing on the natural ability of the autoencoding transformer to support multi-task learning, we develop a strong self-supervised framework which jointly optimises the reconstruction (GMML) and contrastive losses. \item We illustrate the effectiveness of the proposed framework on standard benchmarks following different evaluation protocols including domain transfer and finetuning. \item We outperform the concurrent and post arts in different datasets with a large margin reaching +5.4\% improvements when the models are pretrained on small datasets and obtain on par performance with the state-of-the-art when the models are pretrained on large-scale datasets. \end{enumerate} There are three key observations summarised as follow: \begin{enumerate}[leftmargin=*] \item The ability of SiT in clustering the data without any form of supervision. \item With Sit, it is possible to train data hungry transformers on tiny datasets with just a few thousand sample such as Flowers, Pets, CIFAR10, etc without distillation. \item Most importantly to best of our knowledge at the beginning of 2021 SiT became the first work showing that self-supervised pretraining can consistently outperforms supervised pretraining for the vision classification downstream tasks using transformers.